ugurtas/tiktok-live-gift-alert-obs/README.md

 # TikTok Live Gift Alert: UGUR TAS

+## If you liked the project, please don't forget to star it :)

 This Node.js application is designed to display TikTok live gifts in real-time during livestreams.
 It utilizes the TikTok Live Connector to establish a seamless connection with your TikTok account, and displays a full-screen notification indicating the sender's name and the type and quantity of the gift they've sent.

 ## How It Works